 Personally, I like the idea of putting a nickel in the “late jar.”
 The jar could also be used for collecting other fines—like if a cell phone rings during a meeting.
 The idea is to keep the mood light but still send a message about what’s acceptable.

 Or maybe your club will decide not to call attention to it.
 After all, people are late to meetings in real life too and chances are you’ll encounter the situation outside the club setting.

 Although I joined Toastmasters to learn how to give speeches, I have also learned that communication is more than standing at a lectern.
 Working with my fellow club members to solve real-world communication and leadership problems has been an unexpected benefit.

 Whether it’s dealing with inappropriate content, cultural insensitivity or a member who is always late, I have learned skills that I can apply in the wider world.
 Those skills are based on the core of the Toastmasters credo.
 It’s about communicating effectively in any situation—and effective communication often boils down to having respect for each other.

-Cheryl Andrichuk, ACB, CL is a member in British Columbia, Canada.
+Cheryl Andrichuk, ACB, CL is a member of Golden Speakers Toastmasters in Burnaby, British Columbia, Canada.